Medically reviewed on Sep 29, 2018

 - Investigate signs and symptoms.
 An endoscopy may help your doctor determine what's causing digestive signs and symptoms, such as nausea, vomiting, abdominal pain, difficulty swallowing and gastrointestinal bleeding.

 - Diagnose.
 Your doctor may use an endoscopy to collect tissue samples (biopsy) to test for diseases and conditions, such as anemia, bleeding, inflammation, diarrhea or cancers of the digestive system.

 - Treat.
 Your doctor can pass special tools through the endoscope to treat problems in your digestive system, such as widening a narrow esophagus, clipping off a polyp or removing a foreign object.

 An endoscopy is sometimes combined with other procedures, such as an ultrasound.
 An ultrasound probe may be attached to the endoscope to create specialized images of the wall of your esophagus or stomach.
 An endoscopic ultrasound may also help your doctor create images of hard-to-reach organs, such as your pancreas.
 Newer endoscopes use high-definition video to provide clearer images.

-Many endoscopes allow your doctor to use technology called narrow band imaging, which uses special light to help better detect precancerous conditions, such as Barrett's esophagus.
+Many endoscopes have technology called narrow band imaging, which uses special light to help doctors better detect precancerous conditions, such as Barrett's esophagus.

 Your digestive tract stretches from your mouth to your anus.
 It includes the organs necessary to digest food and process waste.